-- a) Fix σ values for all trials based on a central trial from the Reference set (see Section 9 below). - b) If additional CPUE indices to those initially suggested are included, residuals need to be examined for correlation, with this being taken into account in generating future values. - c) In a "second round", take correlations amongst indices into account.
+- a) Fix $\sigma$ values for all trials based on a central trial from the Reference Grid (Section 9.1). - b) If additional CPUE indices to those initially suggested are included, residuals need to be examined for correlation, with this being taken into account in generating future values. - c) In a "second round", take correlations amongst indices into account.